maxmurdoch/flock/src/pages/index.md

         - such as wind speed
         - temperature and probability of rainfall.
       title: Hyperlocal weather
-  title: Know your risks before you fly.
+  title: Know your risks before you fly
 calculator:
   description: Give us an idea of your flying habits so we can give you an estimated quote.
   title: How much could you save?